I am a Registered Nurse with an expertise in every day health problems and natural remedies.

 - I also invested in a sitz bath that sat on the toilet and so I could fill it with warm water and sit on it for 10mins after a bowel movement.
-Some people find it easier to poo while Sitting in the warm water...as the heat relaxes the anal muscle.
+I would strongly recommend a sitz bath if you are really serious about healing your anal fissure.
+Some people find it easier to poo while sitting in the warm water...as the heat relaxes the anal muscle.
 This relieves pain but is also good for cleaning the area.
 It is important the area is kept very clean so that healing can take place.

 - When the pain as decreased.
 Continue on with your day as normal.

 - If you do have another bowel movement throughout the day you will need to use your sitz Bath to relieve the pain.

 - Repeat no 1 again before you go to bed.

 - You should start to see a difference in your pain levels very soon after a few days of keeping to these steps.

 Other Things That Speed The Healing Of Your Anal Fissure